s3h10r/einguteswerkzeug/README.md

 ----------------------------------------------------------------------

-To get an appealing rugged analogue style which is good enough for large prints high-res scans of polaroid frames are needed. [the ones i use for now (and include the confs for) can be downloaded here for free](http://www.fuzzimo.com/free-hi-res-blank-polaroid-frames/)
+To get an appealing rugged analogue style which is good enough for large prints high-res scans of polaroid frames are required. [the ones i use for now (and include the confs for) can be downloaded here for free](http://www.fuzzimo.com/free-hi-res-blank-polaroid-frames/)
 - but they are not licensed under CreativeCommons or alike...
 If you own a good scanner and could [provide some high-res scans of polaroid frames](https://github.com/s3h10r/egw-templates) this would be awesome! (: